 Washington Accelerated Elementary School fourth graders made the trip on March 30th from Pasadena, CA to the REEF at UCSB in collaboration with the Moorea Coral Reef LTER.
 The fourth graders enjoyed research presentations by MCR LTER gradute students Shirley Han, Emily Rivest and Sammy Davis.
 They also participated in hands on activities at the REEF touch tanks and at Campus Point beach.
 This field trip presents a hands-on conclusion to their life science unit.
 For more information about visiting the REEF, click here.

 Graduate student representatives from the 3 California LTER sites: Moorea Coral Reef, California Current Ecosystem, and Santa Barbara Coastal have organized a Graduate Student Symposium to promote collaboration among sites.
 The symposium will take place at UCSB's Marine Science Institute.
 Students will present their work in talks and posters.

-On November 18-19, 2008, the MCR LTER site held its annual two day investigator meeting.
-MCR LTER Principal and Associate investigators, postdoctoral scholars, graduate students and technicians met to discuss results of monitoring and process studies and to plan upcoming research efforts.
-Highlights of the meeting included poster presentations by graduate students and postdocs and a lesson plan writing seminar for interested graduate students.
-To see the group picture, click here.
+On November 8-9, 2010, the MCR LTER site held its annual two day investigator meeting.
+MCR LTER Principal and Associate investigators, postdoctoral scholars, graduate students and technicians met to discuss results of time-series and process studies.
+(See the group picture.)
+Lead field technician Keith Seydel showed how the MCR LTER project leads in SCUBA diving statistics in this presentation.